jradxl/reboot-selector/README.md

 When running ./choose-os.sh on the Tumbleweed server, changing /etc/default/grub is easy, allowing the User to choose which OS to boot

-When running ./choose-os.sh on the Ubuntu server, the updating of Tumbleweeds Grub2 config is more awkward.
+When running ./choose-os.sh on the Ubuntu server, the updating of Tumbleweed's Grub2 config is more awkward.
 It needs a Chroot from Ubuntu into Tumbleweed to update the bootloader

 //ends